Day 1/ Tokyo arrives!

 Day 4/ Sayonara Tokyo, Konichiwa Kyoto!

-We learned yesterday that the tuna-auction at Tsukiji begins at 6 am but due to complaints of tourists obstructing the market’s pace authorities now only let in lots of 20 visitors at a time.
+We learned yesterday that the Tsukiji tuna-auction begins at 6 am but due to complaints of tourists obstructing the market’s pace authorities now only let in lots of 20 visitors at a time.
 It is the world’s biggest fish and sea-food market.
 Access is granted strictly on a first come-first serve basis, and thus keen visitors need to start lining up already from 1 am.
 Seeing as last night’s carousal went on till 2 in the morning not one of us felt disposed to forgo our sleep for a raucous dawn.

 So, inured to the Indian Stretchable Time, we arrive at Tsukiji at about 9.30 am.
 We cross rows upon rows of food stalls beside the pavement.
 The Japanese omelette, yellow and fluffy, moist textured and sweet, seems to be a local favourite, as are soupy udon noodles and mince-meat on sticks.
 Rice topped with seaweed and pickle and fried chicken-wings smothered in aromatic and darkly-hued sauces look enticing also.
 The air is delectably cool, the sky richly sunlit.
 As we near the market-fringe the food stalls switch, unadulteratedly, to becoming harbingers of the aquatic bazaar ahead.
 We sample an assortment of squid and other squid-like animals, inducing in me a sharp regret at not having tried the tasty poultry-based delicacies we’d just walked past.
 I ask the stall-owner if there’s an accompanying sauce.
-She answers, “no, it has many taste”.
+“No, it has many taste”, she says.
 I disagree.
-My tongue forcedly writhes down this tough prehistoric creature, and as soon as I’m through I find myself longing for something, erm, more refined.
+My tongue writhes down this tough prehistoric creature, and as soon as I’m through I find myself longing for something, erm, more refined.
 I sight a stall selling something called a ‘curry puff’.
 It has a vaguely familiar quality.
 I’m certain it contains turmeric in addition to a watered down masala of sorts; I tuck in heartily.

 By the time we reach the actual market it’s past 11.
 The hustle & bustle has effectively died down.
 I roam through the warren of lanes flanked by every conceivable form of sea life, a lot of which is colourfully alien-esque.
 Gigantic live crabs, dried squid, enormous fish and interminable supplies of tuna can be seen.
 I am searching, perhaps irrationally, for a whale, but it’s either been hacked to bits or is completely absent.
 It’s obvious to us though that the bulk of sales have long concluded as at present vendors are busily winding up.